 Results 1–10 of 51 for "Curriculum"X related to "Fatherhood and healthy behaviors for..."
 Refine Your Search Refine Your Search TopicEducation (39)HIV & AIDS (6)Children (4)Personality (4)Race (4) 9 more... [+] Learning & memory (3)Sleep (2)Testing issues (2)Anxiety (1)Bullying (1)Death & dying (1)Depression (1)Emotional health (1)Suicide (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBenjamin, Ludy T. Jr. (1)Bowleg, Lisa (1)Britton, Paula J. (1)Carey, Michael P. (1)Dwyer, Carol (1) 17 more... [+] Eagleston, Jean R. (1)Engle, T. L. (1)Forsyth, Andrew D. (1)Fujitsubo, Lani C. (1)Graham, Sandra (1)Kalichman, Seth (1)Kennedy, Darlene (1)Kratochwill, Tom (1)Mausner, Bernard (1)McCombs, Barbara (1)Moffett, Mary Margaret (1)O'Leary, Ann (1)Puente, Antonio E. (1)Rhodes, Nancy (1)Semrud-Clikeman, Margaret (1)Snellgrove, Louis (1)Watson, David L. (1)Hide details Results 1–10 of 51 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
 For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 2.Teaching Tip Sheet: Attitudes and Behavior ChangeThere are several teaching strategies that psychologists who teach the study of attitudes can use to update and enhance their courses to reflect what social scientists have learned from HIV/AIDS-related research.Curriculum 3.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum 4.Activity 1.2: Sex Role Stereotypes and Mental HealthCharacteristics judged healthy for an adult person (presumed to show the "ideal standard of health") resembled those behaviors judged normal and healthy for men but not for women.
 Curriculum 5.Self-Efficacy Teaching Tip SheetAn individual's belief in his or her capacity to execute behaviors necessary to produce specific performance attainments, self-efficacy reflects confidence in the ability to exert control over one's own motivation, behavior, and social environment.
 HIV/AIDS Self-Efficacy Theory (SET) is assessed frequently in HIV prevention research.Curriculum 6.Personality: Day ThreeA lesson covering the psychoanalytic model of personality, defense mechanisms and psychosexual stages of development.Curriculum 7.Activity 5.1: The Importance of Cross-Cultural Sensitivity in PsychologyThis activity illustrates the impact of cultural rules, standards, mores and traditions on general communications and interpersonal relationships.Curriculum 8.Discussion/Essay Questions for Motivation and EmotionQuestions on arousal theory, anger, risk-taking, curiosity and instinct.Curriculum 9.Classroom ManagementTeachers concerned with classroom management typically need help with two issues: preventing discipline problems and dealing with current discipline problems.
 Researchers have established two systems to help promote an orderly learning environment: positive behavior support, and social and emotional learning.
-Curriculum 10.Activity 3.2: NarcissismNarcissism is sometimes called the personality disorder of our society, with many people displaying some of its traits.Curriculum Previous 1 2 3 ...
+Curriculum 10.Lesson 1: Motivation: TheoriesLesson on instincts, drive-reduction theory, arousal, incentives and cognitive consistency.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 51 for "Curriculum"X related to "Fatherhood and healthy behaviors for..."